GeoRA: Geometry-Aware Low-Rank Adaptation for RLVR: Abstract

 \section{Abstract}

-Reinforcement Learning with Verifiable Rewards (RLVR) is crucial for advancing large-scale reasoning models.
-However, existing parameter-efficient methods, such as PiSSA and MiLoRA, are designed for Supervised Fine-Tuning (SFT) and do not account for the distinct optimization dynamics and geometric structures of RLVR.
-Applying these methods directly leads to spectral collapse and optimization instability, which severely limit model performance.
-Meanwhile, alternative approaches that leverage update sparsity encounter significant efficiency bottlenecks on modern hardware due to unstructured computations.
-To address these challenges, we propose GeoRA (Geometry-Aware Low-Rank Adaptation), which exploits the anisotropic and compressible nature of RL update subspaces.
-GeoRA initializes adapters by extracting principal directions via Singular Value Decomposition (SVD) within a geometrically constrained subspace while freezing the residual components.
-This method preserves the pre-trained geometric structure and enables efficient GPU computation through dense operators.
-Experiments on Qwen and Llama demonstrate that GeoRA mitigates optimization bottlenecks caused by geometric misalignment.
-It consistently outperforms established low-rank baselines on key mathematical benchmarks, achieving state-of-the-art (SOTA) results.
-Moreover, GeoRA shows superior generalization and resilience to catastrophic forgetting in out-of-domain tasks.
+Reinforcement Learning with Verifiable Rewards (RLVR) is a key paradigm for improving large-scale reasoning models.
+Unlike supervised fine-tuning (SFT), RLVR exhibits distinct optimization dynamics and is sensitive to the preservation of pre-trained geometric structures.
+However, existing parameter-efficient methods face key limitations in this regime.
+Low-rank adaptation methods, such as PiSSA, are primarily designed for Supervised Fine-Tuning (SFT) and do not account for the distinct optimization dynamics and geometric structures of RLVR.
+Conversely, directly fine-tuning the unstructured sparse parameter subspace favored by RLVR encounters efficiency bottlenecks on modern hardware.
+To address these challenges, we propose GeoRA (Geometry-Aware Low-Rank Adaptation), a low-rank adaptation method tailored for RLVR.
+Specifically, GeoRA exploits the anisotropic and compressible structure of RL update subspace, and extracts its principal directions via Singular Value Decomposition (SVD) to initialize low-rank adapters, while freezing residual components as a structural anchor during training.
+This design preserves the pre-trained structure and enables efficient dense computation.
+Experiments on Qwen and Llama models from 1.5B to 32B parameters show that GeoRA consistently outperforms strong low-rank baselines across RLVR settings in mathematics, medicine, and coding, while showing stronger generalization and less forgetting on out-of-domain tasks.